j-e-yosemite/j-e-yosemite.github.io/details.md

 #### Other activities

-Please see Yosemite's [Activities](http://www.travelyosemite.com/things-to-do/experience-yosemite-national-park/) page for an exhaustive list!
+Please see Yosemite's [Activities](http://www.travelyosemite.com/things-to-do/experience-yosemite-national-park/) page for a complete list!